kor0p/xo-telegram/README.md

 ———— 3 languages: English, Russian, Ukrainian

-———— Non-lossing strategy in game with bot
+———— Non-losing strategy in game with bot

 ———— Boards from 3 by 3 to 8 by 8 (and a random and *alt* one) in [inline](https://core.telegram.org/bots/2-0-intro#inline-bots-2-0) game with friends